Yanis Zouaoui

-Yanis Zouaoui (born 26 April 1998) is a French footballer who plays as a defender for Le Havre AC.
+Yanis Zouaoui (born 26 April 1998) is a French footballer who plays as a defender for club Montpellier.

 Early life

 Zouaoui was born in 1998 in France.
 He studied economics and social science.
 He is of Algerian descent.

 Career

-In 2021, Zouaoui signed for French side FC Martigues.
-In 2024, he signed for French Ligue 1 side Le Havre AC.
+In 2021, Zouaoui signed for French side Martigues.
+In 2024, he signed for French Ligue 1 side Le Havre.

 Style of play

 Zouaoui mainly operates as a defender.
 He has been described as "established himself as a solid defender who also makes his contribution in attack".